roleoroleo/onvif_simple_server/README.md

 - %s, %d and %f are placeholders replaced runtime with the proper parameter
 - use the same folder for the input files of the events
+- max 8 events are currently supported (relay_output feature uses events messages to get the relay state, so each relay uses 1 event and the sum of events and relays cannot be greater than 8)

 **Please pay attention: the order of the lines must be respected.
 Don't mix them!**